owenhaedrich/RoboWaiter/GDD.md

 * Picking up finished plates bringing them to dishwasher/sink
 * Changing of table numbers
 * If the player is fast and efficient, customers leave tips that can be used for upgrades (faster wheel power, time slow, etc).
-* Adding a two player where one plays as the WaitorBot and one plays as the cook and has to plate orders correctly following off an order ticket
+* Adding a two player where one plays as the RoboWaiter and one plays as the cook and has to plate orders correctly following off an order ticket
 * Adding obstacles:
     * Customers walking
     * Coffee/water spilt on the ground (can be remedied by putting out the wet floor sign)